Anderson, J. A.

 Materials: mahogany body, cherry base, brass hardware, black fabric bellows

-Notes: Anderson cameras are rare, compared to the major manufacturers, such as E. & H.T.
-Anthony or Scovill.
-This massive camera, even though advertised in 1888, is a throw-back to the wet-plate era - its square plateholder and ground glass allow an 8x10 plate to be inserted either horizontally or vertically in the holder without moving the camera, similar to wet-plate design.
-While perhaps convenient, this arrangement had, by 1888, long been abandoned by other manufacturers in favor of lighter weight designs.
+The Anderson's New View Box is fairly massive for a field camera, though not as massive as the Anderson's View Box/Anderson's Compact Folding View.
+Even though advertised as late as 1888, is a throw-back to the wet-plate era.
+Its square plate holder and ground glass allow an 8x10 plate to be inserted either horizontally or vertically in the holder without moving the camera, similar to wet-plate design.
+While perhaps convenient, this arrangement had, by 1888, long been abandoned by other manufacturers in favor of lighter weight designs, such as Anthony's Novel View (1882), which require the camera to be turned to change from horizontal to vertical.

 References: